Learn how to write an impressive CV for any digital or traditional marketing job

-Like all marketing campaigns, start by researching your audience and understanding their needs – that is, research the employer and read the job description with a fine-toothed comb.
-Pull out the competencies you align with.
+Like all marketing campaigns, start by researching your audience and understanding their needs – that is, research the employer and go through the job description with a fine-toothed comb.
+Pull out the competencies that you align with.
 It could be anything from experience with digital marketing tools and analytics to product or industry knowledge.
 Aim to list between six and 10 skills in this section overall.

 How to write work experience for a marketing CV

 The work experience section is the single most important section of your marketing CV for promoting your candidacy.
 You have to present yourself as an undisputed best-seller, so here are a few tips and tricks to achieve this with ease.

 List your employment history in reverse chronological order, starting with your most recent role.
 This is because your latest job is often the highest point in your career to date and encompasses the most impressive of your abilities.